General Eye Conditions

 We treat patients with a diverse range of eye conditions.
 The more common ones include:

-Blepharitis is a common eye condition where the rims of your eyelids to become inflamed, red and swollen.
+Blepharitis is a common eye condition where the rims of your eyelids become inflamed, red and swollen.
 It can cause itchy, sore, red eyelids, crusty eyelashes and a burning sensation in your eyes.

 It can occur at any age but is more frequently seen in young children and people over 50.
 For most people, blepharitis is a long-term condition with repeated episodes followed by periods with no symptoms.